-Seeking female housemate to rent 1 BR/private bath in beautiful Tree apartment, available July Seeking non-smoking, mature, responsible, independent lesbian-friendly woman for a friendly house share within the Ecovillage at Ithaca’s third neighborhood “TREE”, a cohousing community.
+Seeking female housemate to rent 1 BR/private bath in beautiful Tree apartment, available now.
+Seeking non-smoking, mature, responsible, independent lesbian-friendly woman for a friendly house share within the EcoVillage at Ithaca’s third neighborhood “TREE”, a cohousing community.
 Mature communication and financial stability are a must.

 Beautiful apartment with deck, located on the top (fourth) floor of the TREE common house building (built 2015), with elevator, fully wheelchair accessible.
 Space for rent includes front bedroom, private bath and shared full kitchen, living room and deck overlooking pond.